-As required by the Citizen Participation Plan a public hearing for the CAPER was advertised in the local newspaper at least 10 days prior to the public hearing.
-Additionally, the CAPER was posted for public comment on the City's website for 15 days prior to final approval.
+As required by the Citizen Participation Plan a public hearing for the CAPER was advertised in the local newspaper at least 10 days prior to the public hearing (Dec.
+4, 2019).
+Additionally, the CAPER was posted for public comment on the City's website for 15 days (Nov.
+21, 2019 to Dec.
+5, 2019).
+The City did not receive any written comments on the CAPER.
+One citizen provided staff with verbal comments regarding a concern that the City should proceed with caution regarding any public service partnership with Flagler County.
+Staff responded that any partnership program agreement with Flagler County would be reviewed through a public process that would allow stakeholders and interested parties to comment on a proposed partnership.